gabrielchuv/SE7/Portfolio/BackgroundAndMotivation.md

 Although the rest of the tools could, in principle, be used by individuals in households, they had retail businesses as their main target segment: [Savingfood.eu](https://savingfood.eu/food-waste-calculator/), [Restaurant.eatapp.co](https://restaurant.eatapp.co/free-food-cost-calculator), and [Flwprotocol.org](https://flwprotocol.org/why-measure/food-loss-and-waste-value-calculator/).
 These applications could all provide relatively accurate predictions of the long-term financial or environmental consequences of food waste.
 Nevertheless, they were also less convenient to use because they required lots of inputs from users such as average size of portions and weights which the an average household may not easily have access to.

 In light of this evaluation, we hypothesized that a tool that is both convenient and accurate would be readily adopted and impactful enough to elicit an emotional response.
-This is one of MoneyBin's goals (previously known as DontWasteFood as seen in the 2D matrix).

 ## Academic review